cdk8s-team/cdk8s-projen-common/API.md

 - *Type:* boolean
 - *Default:* true

-Creates issues for security incidents reported by Github for the repository Currently creates issues for code scanning alerts.
+Creates issues for security incidents reported by dependabot for the repository.

 ---